 The high school library program is focused on developing methods to ensure that all students learn and maintain information seeking skills they will need as they move on to institutions of higher learning.
 Literacy skills provide learning experiences that direct students to lifetime practices of reading for pleasure as well as for information.
 The high school library curriculum stresses the importance of using quality sources from print, databases, and the Internet to best prepare students for high school and post-secondary success in research.
 Time is spent understanding copyright and plagiarism issues.
+Students will also be challenged to develop computational thinking and collaboration skills.
 Media Specialists work in concert with teachers to support the curriculum thus benefiting the students by teaching MLA citation in integrating 2.0 technologies with their lessons.